neubot/neubot/doc/faq.md

 ![Log page][wui-log]
 [wui-log]: http://www.neubot.org/neubotfiles/faq-wui-log.png

+### The privacy page

-* The *privacy* page shows the privacy policy and allows to set privacy permissions.
+The *privacy* page shows the privacy policy and allows to set privacy permissions.
 See the [Privacy questions](#5-privacy-questions) section for more info.

 ![Privacy page][wui-privacy]
 [wui-privacy]: http://www.neubot.org/neubotfiles/faq-wui-privacy.png

+### The settings page

-* The *settings* page shows and allow to change Neubot settings.
+The *settings* page shows and allow to change Neubot settings.
 One must click on the `Save` button to make changes effective.

 ![Settings page][wui-settings]
 [wui-settings]: http://www.neubot.org/neubotfiles/faq-wui-settings.png

-7.3.
+7.4.
 How do I change the web interface language?
 -----------------------------------------------------

 Change the value of the ``www.lang`` setting, which can be modified